sdurai2067/Automailer/readme.txt

 Autoemailer README
+  GENERALLY ITS IS CUSTOMEMAILS SENDED TO RECIPIENTS USING AUTOMATIC EMAIL SENDING IN PYTHON.
 Steps to Use:
 1. Download Python:
 Make sure you have Python installed on your computer.
 You can download it from python.org.